partykit/sketch-disco/README.md

 Right now there is:

 - disco-room -- links internal to the site are badged with how many people are connected at the other end, and when another user follows a hypoerlink then it bounces for everyone else.
+- disco-cursors -- shows other people's cursors on the page, as if behind frosted glass.

 ![image](/assets/peep.png)